-Rising as a major financial hub in the 1960s, Tokyo has now been dubbed as one of the “command centers” for the global economy, right alongside London and New York city.
+Rising as a major financial hub since the 1960s, Tokyo has now been dubbed as one of the "command centers" for the global economy, right alongside London and New York City.

 The 2017 Global Financial Centers Index ranked Tokyo as the 3rd most competitive financial center in Asia and the 5th most competitive financial center worldwide.

 The thriving financial sector of Japan is not just limited to the Tokyo city.

 Other metropolitan cities in Japan are just as competitive and primed for excellence in offering financial services.